sfroonjian/SQL-Employee-Database-Analysis/README.md

 1. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 1. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
 <!-- end of the list -->
-Then, by importing the database into Pandas, I need to:
+Then, by importing the database into Pandas, the following charts are created:
-1. Create a histogram to visualize the most common salary ranges for employees.
+1. Histogram to visualize the most common salary ranges for employees
-1. Create a bar chart of average salaries of employees by title.
+1. Bar chart of average salaries of employees by title

 ### How to run the code:
 1. Download and save all the files of the repository in the "EmployeeSQL" folder (except the "figures" folder) to a folder on your computer.